LuminaCare Solutions provides a SaaS based Therapeutics platform

 Pseudomonas aeruginosa is a common cause of healthcare-associated infections including pneumonia, bloodstream infections, urinary tract infections, and surgical site infections.

-Streptococcus pneumoniae (S. pneumoniae, or pneumococcus) is the leading cause of bacterial pneumonia and meningitis in the United States.
-It also is a major cause of bloodstream infections and ear and sinus infections.
+Streptococcus pneumoniae ( or pneumococcus) is the leading cause of bacterial pneumonia and meningitis in the US.
+It is also a major cause of bloodstream infections and ear and sinus infections.

 MDR Bacterial Infections Cost the Healthcare System